 The Executive Committee is responsible for forwarding proposals to the body for deliberation.
-Hence, it is their responsibility to understand the process, procedures, expectations, and their role.
+Hence, it is the responsibility of Executive Committee members to understand the process, procedures, expectations, and their role.
 This may require that the S&P Committee Chair provide Executive Committee members with training about the process and information about specific proposals.
 The duty of the Executive Committee is not to approve revisions to the Disciplines List but instead to confirm that the process has been followed and that sufficient evidence exists for the proposal to be debated by the body.
 Once they have confirmed that the process has been followed and sufficient evidence exists, the Executive Committee will approve sending a resolution forward to the body for deliberation.
-Through the resolution process, the body will vote on whether to send the revision forward to the Board of Governors for consideration.
-If an Executive Committee member does have experience in the discipline, he or she should work with his/her college and/or discipline group to inform the discussion and testify at hearings as long as they clearly identify that they are providing input as a discipline expert, not as an Executive Committee member.
-This is important to reduce the confusion about the role of the Executive Committee, particularly since the Executive Committee is not approving the revision to the Disciplines List but instead only sending the proposal to the body for discussion and debate.
+Through the resolution process, the body will vote on whether to send the revision forward to the

+Board of Governors for consideration.
+If an Executive Committee member has experience in the discipline, he or she should work with his/her college and/or discipline group to inform the discussion and testify at hearings as long as they clearly identify that they are providing input as a discipline expert, not as an Executive Committee member.
+This is important to avoid any confusion about the role of the Executive Committee, particularly since the Executive Committee is not the approving body that approves revisions to the Disciplines List but is instead only verifying the veracity of the process and sending the proposal to the body for discussion and debate.